kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```

 ## Hosting
-After you've globally installed  **@kognifai/poseidon-dev-host** you can start it with the following command:
+After you have globally installed  **@kognifai/poseidon-dev-host** you can start it with the following command:
 ```powershell
 poseidon-dev-host --next
 ```